bcree11/terps-sports-cli/README.md

 ## `terps football`

-Get the game time of your favorite NCAA DI football team
+Get the game time of your favorite NCAA DI football team.
+The default team is the Maryland Terrapins but you can add a flag to retrieve schedules for any DI football program.
+The flag must be the teams full name in quotes, e.g.
+'terps football -t "Michigan Wolverines"'.

 ```
 USAGE